-Radian Group (RDN) which reported results Thursday, has seen the biggest gains of late, with shares rising more than 20% as of late Friday morning during the short trading week following Hurricane Sandy.
+(RDN - Get Report) which reported results Thursday, has seen the biggest gains of late, with shares rising more than 20% as of late Friday morning during the short trading week following Hurricane Sandy.

 Radian saw three analysts raise their target prices following the mortgage insurer's third quarter earnings release Thursday, which beat consensus expectations.

 Radian reported earnings of 11 cents per share, though FBR Capital Markets analyst Steve Stelmach adjusted that result to a 17 cent loss when removing what he considers "one-time" extraordinary items.

 Still, Stelmach upped his price target to $6 from $3, noting "a large amount of new insurance written, as well as

 ability to remain below the 25:1 regulatory risk-to-capital threshold, as previously guided."

 Stelmach also included a 2014 estimate for the first time in his Radian coverage.
 He sees Radian earning $1.14 per share that year.
 He also upped his 2013 estimate to a loss of just a penny per share, compared to his previous estimate of a 65 cent loss.